vvf/djwsserver/README.md

 # djwsserver
 Websocket server for using with django and Redis

-Just retraslate all events from redist (subsoub) to websocket.
+Just retraslate all events from redist (subspub) to websocket.

 Can be useful for notificate client(s) about event on server.